Trauma Records

-Trauma Records was a Los Angeles-based independent record label created in 1993 by Paul Palmer and Rob Kahane.
+Trauma Records was a Los Angeles–based independent record label created in 1993 by Paul Palmer and Rob Kahane.

 Trauma Records had a joint venture agreement with Interscope Records that included financing and distribution through Interscope Records.
 Trauma signed and developed bands such as Bush, No Doubt, Phunk Junkeez, and The Flys.
-In 1997, Trauma sued Interscope for $100 million when Interscope laid claim to No Doubt's contract, which Trauma asserted had been transferred to Trauma in 1995.
-The suit was settled out of court, allowing Trauma to retain the group's recording rights and obtain $3 to $5 million in cash.
-Trauma's Bush catalogue was transferred to Kirtland Records in 2005.
+Trauma's Bush catalog was transferred to Kirtland Records in 2005.

+In 2000, German media company IN-motion AG acquired a 51% stake in Trauma Records, aiming to integrate the label into its international music operations.
+The stake was sold back to the founders in 2002, but IN-motion AG retained European distribution rights for Trauma’s catalog and future releases.

-Trauma Records was the label under which NBA superstar Shaquille O'Neal released his hip-hop albums, however his most anticipated album, Shaquille O'Neal Presents His Superfriends, Vol. 1 was never released.
+Trauma Records was the label under which NBA superstar Shaquille O'Neal released his hip-hop albums.
+However, his most anticipated album, Shaquille O'Neal Presents His Superfriends, Vol. 1 was never released.
 It also released several soundtracks to popular films starring Mary-Kate and Ashley Olsen such as Holiday in the Sun and When in Rome.

 In 2004 Trauma Records became a subsidiary of Interscope Records, and is currently inactive with no website or current address.
 Interscope has all but phased out the label following its decline in management and sales.

-The label has been reactivated as Trauma2 Records, however their website has been off-line since September 2018.
+The label has been reactivated as Trauma2 Records but their website has been off-line since September 2018.

 Kahane now manages Bush, whom he signed to the original label.

+Controversies

+In 1997, Trauma sued Interscope for $100 million when Interscope laid claim to No Doubt's contract, which Trauma asserted had been transferred to Trauma in 1995.
+The suit was settled out of court, allowing Trauma to retain the group's recording rights and obtain $3 to $5 million in cash.

+In 1999 the label sued Bush for breach of contract seeking US$40 million when they delayed their release of The Science of Things.
+In 2001 they left the label and signed to Atlantic Records.